Mexico: Liberal era (1855–1911)

-The overthrow of Santa Anna and the establishment of a civilian government by Liberals allowed them to enact laws that they considered vital for Mexico's economic development.
-The Liberal Reform attempted to modernize Mexico's economy and institutions along liberal principles.
-They promulgated a new Constitution of 1857, separating Church and State, stripping the Church and the military of their special privileges (fueros); mandating the sale of Church-owned property and sale of indigenous community lands, and secularizing education.
-Conservatives revolted, touching off civil war between rival Liberal and Conservative governments (1858–1861).
+The overthrow of Santa Anna, and establishment of a civilian government by liberals, allowed them to enact laws they considered vital for development.
+La Reforma attempted to modernize the economy and institutions along liberal principles.
+They promulgated a new Constitution of 1857, separating Church and State, stripping the Church and military of privileges (fueros); mandating the sale of Church-owned property and indigenous community lands, and secularizing education.
+Conservatives revolted, touching off the Reform War between Liberal and Conservative governments (1858–61).

-The Liberals defeated the Conservative army on the battlefield, but Conservatives sought another solution to gain power via foreign intervention by the French, asking Emperor Napoleon III to place a European monarch as head of state in Mexico.
-The French Army defeated the Mexican Army and placed Maximilian Habsburg on the newly established throne of Mexico, supported by Mexican Conservatives and propped up by the French Army.

-The Liberal Republic under Benito Juárez was a government in internal exile, but with the end of the Civil War in the United States in April 1865, the Reunified U.S. government began aiding the Mexican Republic.
-Two years later, the French Army withdrew its support, but Maximilian remained in Mexico.
-Republican forces captured him and he was executed.
+The Liberals defeated the Conservative army on the battlefield, but Conservatives sought to gain power via intervention by the French, asking Emperor Napoleon III to place a European monarch as head of state in Mexico.
+The French Army defeated the Mexicans and placed Maximilian Habsburg on the newly established throne, supported by Mexican Conservatives.
+The Liberal Republic under Benito Juárez was a government in internal exile, but with the end of the American Civil War in 1865, the US government began aiding the Mexican Republic.
+The French Army withdrew its support, but Maximilian remained in Mexico; Republican forces executed him.
 The "Restored Republic" saw the return of Juárez, "the personification of the embattled republic," as president.

-The Conservatives had been not only defeated militarily but also discredited politically for their collaboration with the French invaders and Liberalism became synonymous with patriotism.
-The Mexican Army that had its roots in the colonial royal army and then the army of the early republic was destroyed and new military leaders had emerged from the War of the Reform and the conflict with the French, most notably Porfirio Díaz, a hero of the Cinco de Mayo, who now sought civilian power and challenged Juárez on his re-election in 1867.
+The Conservatives had been defeated militarily and discredited politically, for their collaboration with the French, and liberalism became synonymous with patriotism.
+The Mexican Army, which originated in the colonial royalist forces and transitioned into the early Republic military, was effectively destroyed following its defeat by Liberal forces in the Reform War and subsequently by the French intervention, enabling the emergence of a new generation of military leaders during the restoration of the Republic.
+Notable was Porfirio Díaz, a hero of the Cinco de Mayo, who sought civilian power and challenged Juárez on his re-election in 1867.

-Díaz then rebelled but was crushed by Juárez.
-Having won re-election, Juárez died in office in July 1872.
+Díaz rebelled but was crushed by Juárez.
+Having won re-election, Juárez died in office in 1872.
 Liberal Sebastián Lerdo de Tejada became president, declaring a "religion of the state" for the rule of law, peace, and order.
 When Lerdo ran for re-election, Díaz rebelled against the civilian president, issuing the Plan of Tuxtepec.
-Díaz had more support and waged guerrilla warfare against Lerdo.
+Díaz had more support and waged guerrilla war against Lerdo.
 On the verge of Díaz's victory on the battlefield, Lerdo fled from office into exile.